Hero Image

 Our Vision

-Benefits of our transitional housing community:
+Benefits of transitional housing communities:

-Reduced burden on municipalities and service providers.
+Reduced burden — human and financial — on municipalities and service providers

-Space to provide and access services.
+Community spaces to provide and access support services

-An intentional system for integrating new arrivals into the community.
+An intentional system for integrating new arrivals into the community

 We couldn’t do it without our partners.